-9 The exact text of the button is configurable and can be renamed by the jurisdiction.
+&lt;sup>9 The exact text of the button is configurable and can be renamed by the jurisdiction.

+182. In the Philadelphia County election on November 5, 2019, the spoliation message read: "Vote Session Canceled.
+Your ballot will be spoiled with no votes cast.
+A poll worker will be entering the booth to assist you."

+183. The ExpressVote XL then emits a chiming sound to alert a poll worker.

+184. A poll worker must enter the voting booth, touch a designated location on the screen, enter an administrator password using an on-screen keypad, select the reason for the spoliation, and retrieve the ballot card from the windowed cartridge where it is held.

+185. The ExpressVote XL does not allow a voter to spoil her ballot card without a poll worker entering the booth.

+186. A poll worker must look at the ballot card while extracting it from the cartridge.

-- 159. The poll worker can see and know for whom the voter has voted or is voting. - 160.
-Before the ballot card is extracted from the cartridge, it is a ballot which can be legally cast in the election.
-The voter has the right to change her mind, or she may have triggered the spoiling procedure inadvertently. - 161.
-Upon extraction from the cartridge, the ballot card is a ballot which can still be reinserted and legally cast in the election. - 162.
-The ExpressVote XL allows ejected ballots to be reinserted and cast. - 163.
-The ejected ballot card remains a ballot which can be legally cast in the election until it is surrendered and marked "Spoiled" according to the procedures of the Pennsylvania Election Code. - 164.
-The ExpressVote XL does not allow any voter to privately and independently correct an error through the issuance of a replacement ballot. - 165.
-Pennsylvania Election Code § 1111-A, 25 P.S. § 3031.11 (b), provides that: "If any voter shall ask for further instructions concerning the manner of voting after entering the voting booth, any election officer may give him audible instructions without entering such booth" (Emphasis added.) - 166.
-The ExpressVote XL does not permit a voter to spoil the ballot without the poll worker entering the booth.
+187. The poll worker can see and know for whom the voter has voted or is voting.

+188. Before the ballot card is extracted from the cartridge, it is a ballot which can be legally cast in the election.
+The voter has the right to change her mind, or she may have triggered the spoiling procedure inadvertently.

+189. Upon extraction from the cartridge, the ballot card is a ballot which can still be reinserted and legally cast in the election.

+190. The ExpressVote XL allows ejected ballots to be reinserted and cast.

+191. The ejected ballot card remains a ballot which can be legally cast in the election until it is surrendered and marked "Spoiled" according to the procedures of the Pennsylvania Election Code.

+192. The ExpressVote XL does not allow any voter to privately and independently correct an error through the issuance of a replacement ballot.

+193. Pennsylvania Election Code § 1111-A, 25 P.S. § 3031.11 (b), provides that: "If any voter shall ask for further instructions concerning the manner of voting after entering the voting booth, any election officer may give him audible instructions without entering such booth . . . ."
+(Emphasis added.)

+194. The ExpressVote XL does not permit a voter to spoil the ballot without the poll worker entering the booth.

-- 167. In the Report Concerning Reexamination, the Secretary "concluded that appropriate voter and poll worker training and instructions on the screen can ensure vote record secrecy."
-See Exhibit B at 10. - 168.
-Hoping that workers follow guidance and take precautions does not provide the level of secrecy that is mandated in the Pennsylvania Election Code. - 169.
-A video taken at poll worker training on November 3, 2019 in Philadelphia County highlights the high probability that the legal procedures for spoiling a ballot will be violated and secrecy will not be maintained.
+195. In the Report Concerning Reexamination, the Secretary "concluded that appropriate voter and poll worker training and instructions on the screen can ensure vote record secrecy."
+See Exhibit B at 10.

+196. Hoping that workers follow guidance and take precautions does not provide the level of secrecy that is mandated in the Pennsylvania Election Code.

+197. A video taken at poll worker training on November 3, 2019 in Philadelphia County highlights the high probability that the legal procedures for spoiling a ballot will be violated and secrecy will not be maintained.
 The trainer explained the procedure to poll workers as follows: